 Bankruptcy has been around for over four hundred years.
-However, what we assume to be bankruptcy, the elimination of debts, is not what bankruptcy started out as or was intended to become.
+However, what we assume to be bankruptcy, the elimination of debts, is not what bankruptcy started as intended to become.

 The word bankruptcy comes from bancus, the tradesman’s counter, and ruptus, broken, denoting one whose place of business was broken or gone.
-Under pre-English bankruptcy laws, Rome, under the Casears had debt collection laws, a practice of appointing trustees after the market-place bench was either broken or removed as a declaration of a merchant’s bankruptcy.
-The trustee auctioned off the property of the bankrupt to the bidder who would pay the most to creditors.
+Under pre-English bankruptcy laws, Rome, under the Caesars, had debt collection laws, a practice of appointing trustees after the marketplace bench was either broken or removed as a declaration of a merchant’s bankruptcy.
+The trustee auctioned off the bankrupt property to the bidder who would pay the most to creditors.
 The trustee was appointed by the creditors or by a magistrate if creditors could not agree.
-The trustee was called the “curator bonorum” meaning “protector” or”caretaker” of the property which he held for the benefit of the creditors.
+The trustee was called the “curator bonorum,” meaning “protector” or”caretaker” of the property, which he held for the benefit of the creditors.

-The first English bankruptcy law was passed in England in 1570 during the rein of Henry VIII.
+The first English bankruptcy law was passed in England in 1570 during the reign of Henry VIII.
 It is the foundation of the American bankruptcy laws.
 While some historians claim a statute passed in 1542 was the first bankruptcy law, it was not.
-The 1542 statute was designed to prevent frauds on creditors.
-Under that statute the debtor was summoned to appear before a Chancellor and on the demand of the creditor, to be examined under oath, and if the debtor failed to surrender his possessions to pay his debt, off to debtors’ prison he went.
+The 1542 statute was designed to prevent fraud on creditors.
+Under that statute, the debtor was summoned to appear before a Chancellor and, on the creditor’s demand, to be examined under oath.
+If the debtor failed to surrender his possessions to pay his debt, off to debtors’ prison he went.

 Early bankruptcy certainly had some provisions that would be considered unusual under today’s bankruptcy law.
 For example:

-Since early American law followed English law closely there is no doubt that the process of bankruptcy was known during the first days of American colonization.
+Since early American law followed English law closely, there is no doubt that the bankruptcy process was known during the first days of American colonization.
 During the first session of Congress, in 1790, there was even a proposal that a general system of Bankruptcy in the United States should be considered.
-In spite of the agreement for a need for such a process the argument was made that before we develop a process of discharging debts we should first develop a banking system.
+Despite the agreement for a need for such a process, the argument was made that before we develop a process of discharging debts, we should first develop a banking system.
 Good idea.
-Members were aware that our country’s Constitution required a bankruptcy act but there was no rush to enact it.
+Members were aware that our country’s Constitution required a bankruptcy act, but there was no rush to enact it.

-During the next ten years before a federal bankruptcy law finally passed, the individual states maintained laws about debtor and creditor relations.
+During the next ten years before a federal bankruptcy law finally passed, the individual states maintained debtor and creditor relations laws.

 Most people assume today that America was in a rush to pass bankruptcy laws to allow its citizens the ease of discharging their financial obligations.
 America was interested in passing bankruptcy legislation to protect merchants and creditors who otherwise would have little ability to enforce or collect debts.
 It was understood that bankruptcy fostered the growth of commerce and not the avoidance of debt.

-America closely adopted bankruptcy laws in 1800 that closely resembled the then current 1732 English bankruptcy laws.
-Under this law only creditors could commence against a debtor who had committed an act of bankruptcy.
-Before a discharge of debts, which occurred after the liquidation and distribution of the debtors assets, proof that the debtor had been cooperative and that two-thirds of the creditors agreed to the plan had to be presented.
+America closely adopted bankruptcy laws in 1800 that closely resembled the then-current 1732 English bankruptcy laws.
+Under this law, only creditors could commence against a debtor who had committed an act of bankruptcy.
+Before a discharge of debts, which occurred after the liquidation and distribution of the debtors’ assets, proof that the debtor had been cooperative and two-thirds of the creditors agreed to the plan had to be presented.

-Since the 1800 act allowed for the discharge of obligations by prominent speculators like Robert Morris and since it was believed that the bankruptcy act did little to assist merchants because only small amounts were recovered, the law was repealed in 1803.
+Since the 1800 act allowed for the discharge of obligations by prominent speculators like Robert Morris, since it was believed that the bankruptcy act did little to assist merchants because only small amounts were recovered, the law was repealed in 1803.

 Now that the federal bankruptcy law was no longer in effect, the states went back to establishing their own insolvency laws.

-A federal bankruptcy law was passed again in 1841 following the economic depression of 1837.
-Relief was desired and Congress finally acted.
-The 1841 act created the first opportunity for debtors to file bankruptcy instead of being filed against by their creditors.
-The new law proved to be unsuitable again and was accused of being outside of the intent of the framers of the Constitution.
-Many debtors received discharges from their debts and creditors received very little.
+Federal bankruptcy law was passed again in 1841 following the economic depression of 1837.
+Relief was desired, and Congress finally acted.
+The 1841 act created the first opportunity for debtors to file bankruptcy instead of being filed against their creditors.
+Unfortunately, the new law proved to be unsuitable again and was accused of being outside of the intent of the framers of the Constitution.
+As a result, many debtors received discharges from their debts, and creditors received very little.
 Well, back to the drawing board again.
 The law was repealed in 1843.

-Following a national economic panic in 1893, Congress started working again on a new bankruptcy act, much of which remains in effect today.
+Following a national economic panic in 1893, Congress started working again on a new bankruptcy act, which remains in effect today.
 The Bankruptcy Act of 1898 brought us the modern era of liberal debtor treatment.
 One commentator of the time suggested Congress went too far in favoring debtors.
-He reminded them that bankruptcy was primarily a “commercial regulation,” not a general debtor “jubilee” as provided in the Bible.
-The Bible contains provisions for a forgiveness of debts by creditors and return of land to the original owners.
+He reminded them that bankruptcy was primarily a “commercial regulation,” not a general debtor “jubilee,” as provided in the Bible.
+The Bible contains provisions for the forgiveness of debts by creditors and the return of land to the original owners.
 This jubilee year occurred every fifty years.
 While it is often assumed that today’s voluntary bankruptcy and the biblical jubilee are similar, they are not.
-Voluntary bankruptcy is for many, an avoidance of their rightful obligations.
-The biblical jubilee was a voluntary forgiveness of debts by creditors.
+Voluntary bankruptcy is, for many, avoidance of their rightful obligations.
+The biblical jubilee was the voluntary forgiveness of debts by creditors.